Homepage / blog / How to use Error 404

 404 page - don't waste the opportunity!!!

 Unfortunately, we are unable to avoid displaying the 404 page to the user in certain situations.
 However, the above examples show that this necessity can be turned into success.
-We will successfully use it to encourage the user to make a purchase on the website or explore it further.
+Let's successfully use it to encourage user to make a purchase on the site or explore it further.

 If we take a UX-centric approach to creating a 404 page, hitting it will prove valuable to the visitor.
 For example, graphic creativity in design and a sense of humor should be used to show the character of the brand or increase user involvement.
 It is therefore worth using the decks of ingenuity and not treating the 404 as only a necessary evil.